truenas/documentation/content/TrueCommand/Administration/Systems.md

 {{< expand "Update" "v" >}}
-If the system has updates ready to apply, a green updates displays on the system information screen.
+If the system has updates ready to apply, a green **Update** displays on the system information screen.

 ![SystenUpdateAvailable](/images/TrueCommand/2.3.2/SystenUpdateAvailable.png "System Update Available")